theyak/ytmusicapi-php/README.md

 ## Requirements
 This package was developed and tested in PHP 8.2 and the testing library requires 8.1+ so I have not tested in anything lower than PHP 8.2.
-That being said, I have tried to keep the code compatible with PHP 7.0+.
+That being said, I have tried to keep the code compatible with PHP 7.0+, though this has not been tested.
+I'm pretty sure it will work with PHP 7.4.

 This package uses the [requests](https://requests.ryanmccue.info/) package for communication with YouTube Music.